eastmoon/thread-pool/readme.md

 + job is a thread which run at death mode and infinite loop.
     - job is a Worker
-    - job is a Worker action
+    - job is a Worker action ( feature )
-    - job is a closure object
+    - job is a closure object  ( feature )
 + pool is a job controller and container.
 + pool need assign worker and job number
     - worker using memory pool to new object.